retog/ssb-patchboot-ws/README.md

-# PatchBoot Electron
+# PatchBoot Firefox

 Bootstrapp your Secure Scuttlebutt Client.

 ## Functionality

-PatchBoot Electron provides an electron app that allows executing small app retrieved via ssb.
+PatchBoot Electron provides a firefox app that allows executing small app retrieved via ssb.

 ## Usage

 You need to have an instance of [ssb-server](https://github.com/ssbc/ssb-server) running.
 If you have [Patchwork](https://github.com/ssbc/patchwork/) installed and running you have this already.
 If the data and keys are not stored in `~/.ssb` you need to set `ssb_appname` accordingly.

+- Install with `npm install --prod` to skip the electron devDependencies.
-    npm install
+- npm install -g browserify
-    npm run start

-The UI will show all apps it finds in the ScuttleVerse visible to you.
+- Put your public key in preload.js
+- Run build.sh to build the browser scripts.
+- Have ws://localhost:8989 enabled in your ~/.ssb/config
+- Get your browser public key from localStorage, and add it to your "master" array in ~/.ssb/config

 ## Publishing apps